Lroes/ARc-Electric_Wiki/FAQs.md

 ### How was ARc-Light made?
 That's a big question!

-Short answer: We made ARc-Light using Unity and AR Foundation.
+Short answer: We made ARc-Light using C#, Unity and AR Foundation.

 Long answer: Check out our [Software Requirements Specification](https://1drv.ms/w/s!Aouocz2JfuPagcEwvtEJoEqcvWnikQ?e=U78O9v) for a more technical, detailed view.